ItzARubix/ASIGOCore/README.md

 The first player skips their first Battle step.

 #### Starting the game
 Each player starts with 10 health.
+When a player's health drops to 0, that player loses the game.

 At the start of the game, each player takes their Ace and places it in the Ace zone (as mentioned above) and then shuffles their 15 card deck.
 From there, each player draws four cards.